 Director ian Mitchell

-Gemini has performed throughout the UK and abroad (Australia, The Czech Republic, Germany, Ireland, Italy, Latvia, Oman, Taiwan); given frequent radio and television broadcasts; has recorded music by Maxwell Davies (a Sunday Times Contemporary CD of the Year); John White (a BBC Music Magazine Top 40 CD of the Year); Philip Grange (2 CDs, both selected as Critic's Choice of the Year for Gramophone magazine) Nicola LeFanu (2 discs); David Lumsdaine (3 discs); Lindsay Cooper; Giles Easterbrook; Tim Ewers; Stephen Goss; Geoffrey Poole; Camden Reeves; Howard Skempton, and recorded Douglas Young's music for The Tailor of Gloucester, which has been shown worldwide on television.
+Gemini has performed throughout the UK and abroad (Australia, The Czech Republic, Germany, Ireland, Italy, Latvia, Oman, Taiwan); given frequent radio and television broadcasts; has recorded music by Maxwell Davies (a Sunday Times Contemporary CD of the Year); John White (a BBC Music Magazine Top 40 CD of the Year); Philip Grange (3 CDs, two selected as Critic's Choice of the Year for Gramophone magazine, one the winner of The Art Lounge USA 'What a Performance' award for the best classical CD of 2019); Nicola LeFanu (3 discs); David Lumsdaine (3 discs); Lindsay Cooper; Giles Easterbrook; Tim Ewers; Stephen Goss; Geoffrey Poole; Camden Reeves; Howard Skempton, and recorded Douglas Young's music for The Tailor of Gloucester, which has been shown worldwide on television.
 In 2013 a DVD of Maxwell Davies's music theatre work Miss Donnithorne's Maggot and other works was launched at the Singapore Film Festival.

 UK festival appearances include Aldeburgh, Bath, Brighton, Chester, Guildford, Huddersfield, King's Lynn, St Magnus, Spitalfields, Warwick & Leamington, and there have been concerts abroad for the British Council and other organisations.